 A parenting plan in a Florida divorce requires certain basic standards to be met.
 These minimum requirements are prescribed by Florida Statute 61.13, Florida’s Timesharing Statute.
 A parenting plan Florida divorce must meet those minimum standards or else a family law divorce court may reject the proposed plan.
 The litigants and their family law attorneys may be sent back to the proverbial drawing board to draft a plan that meets the minimum standards outlined in the Statute.
 Call us for help creating your timesharing agreement in your divorce or paternity case.
 Dial 407-335-8113.

 A Parenting plan in a Florida divorce must describe the role each parent will take in the child’s daily life.
 In practical terms this may mean a parenting plan Florida divorce should identify which parent will provide child support in the form of the meals, transportation, clothes, bathing, and other forms of moral, emotional and logistical support for the minor child.
-Some of this information may be specified in the marital settlement agreement.
+Some of this information may also be specified in the marital settlement agreement.